This article on the best beaches in Malta was first published in October 2018 and updated in June 2020.

-Further reading: See more of the best beaches that Southeast Asia has to offer by reading my articles on the best beaches in Vietnam, Thailand, Indonesia, and Singapore.
+Further reading: See more of the best beaches that the globe has to offer.
+Travel to Southeast Asia and you’ll find some amazing beaches in Vietnam, Thailand, Indonesia, and Singapore.
 We’ve also made a list of the best overwater bungalows in Southeast Asia to spur on your wanderlust.
-There’s also articles on the best beaches in Montenegro, Albania and Macau for more san-and-sea inspiration.
+There’s also articles on the best beaches in Montenegro, Albania, Macau and South Africa for more sand-and-sea inspiration.

 This article has been written by Ed Landsik, the founder and editor of Malta Uncovered, a travel guide for curious travelers looking to discover Malta.
 Ed is a passionate tourist-turned-expat who wants to put Malta on the map as a top holiday destination for travelers all over the world.

 Don’t forget to Pin this to your Beaches of the World board!